XRM-OSS/Xrm-Quick-Edit/README.md

 ## Purpose
 This is a tool that eases adding translations for CRM.
-It supports changing of existing translations and adding of new translations, for now only for field labels.
+It supports changing of existing translations and adding of new translations.

 There is an automated translation feature for missing labels, that tries to get a translation using the free Glosbe translation API.